mebassett/racket-pgm/README.md

 Additionally, the author would like to implement Bayesian learning methods, but he is afraid of them especially in the case of missing or incomplete data.

-If the reader scoffs at the lack of intellectual courage of the author, then the reader is of course invited to contribute. :)
+If the reader scoffs at the lack of intellectual intrepidness of the author, then the reader is of course invited to contribute. :)